SEO & Web Development

 • Database: Use utf8mb4 (not utf8) for full Unicode support

-• Text editors: Set default encoding to UTF-8 without BOM
+• Text editors: Default to UTF-8 without BOM

 • Server: Send Content-Type header with charset=utf-8

-• Configure your code editor to use LF for new files
+• Set your code editor to use LF for new files

-• Set .gitattributes to normalize line endings: * text=auto eol=lf
+• Add a .gitattributes rule to normalize line endings: * text=auto eol=lf

-• Use EditorConfig to enforce consistency across team members
+• Use EditorConfig to keep things consistent across your team

 • Pre-commit hooks that normalize whitespace in version control

-• Build scripts that validate and clean content before deployment
+• Build scripts that check and clean content before deployment

 • API integrations with text cleaning tools